 Only have a week or two before you don a bikini and want to look your best?
 We asked a few top celebrity trainers to spill all the last-minute weight-loss advice they give their clients when they are prepping for a red carpet event or photo shoot.
-While we won't say it's not hard work, the good news is that there aren't any gimmicks or starvation schemes.
+While we won't say it's not hard work, the good news is there aren't any gimmicks or starvation schemes.
 Even better news?
 You'll feel strong, confident, and ready to wow in just a few days.
-Check out the last-minute weight-loss secrets below!
+Check out the last-minute weight-loss secrets here!

 Exercise Every Day

 You're down to the wire, so make sure you make every moment count.
 "If you're trying to get ready for a last-minute event, then you better not skip a day," says celebrity trainer Zuzka Light .
-She recommends short 20-minute workouts done with medium weights or your own body weight.
+She recommends short 20-minute workouts done with medium weights or your own bodyweight.
 "The best workouts are high-intensity short routines that combine strength, cardio, endurance, balance, and flexibility," Zuzka says.
 "Basically you're using functional exercises that target every component of fitness in one powerful workout routine."
 Trainer and Vionic shoes spokesperson Juliet Kaska also recommends interval training to burn fat as well as Pilates to help define your waist.

 Don't Overdo It